The difference between COPD and emphysema

 The person may experience:

-Symptoms tend to worsen over time, especially if exposure to smoke is not eliminated.
+Symptoms tend to worsen over time, especially if a person continues to smoke or be exposed to smoke.

 Causes of COPD and emphysema